wultra/powerauth-webflow/docs/Customizing-Operation-Form-Data.md

 Note: `label` and `formattedValue` fields in examples below are always null, because these values are used internally:
 - `label` is localized by taking the `id` and localizing it into current language
-- `formattedValue` is constructed using logic based on `valueFormatType` and field value
+- `formattedValues` is constructed using logic based on `valueFormatType` and field value

 `AMOUNT`:
 ```json